DonBoscoBlaiseA/AWS-Cloud-Practitioner-Notes/AWS Notes.md

 Cost Mangement: How to save money?
-Capacity Management: How do we meet the demand of traffic and usages by adding or upgrading servers EC2 Spot Instances: Buying spare EC2 capacity for a discount, capacity can be taken back anytime if AWS needs it EC2 Reserved Instances: Reserve to use specific instance type in specific region for 1 or 3 years.
+Capacity Management: How do we meet the demand of traffic and usages by adding or upgrading servers EC2 Spot Instances (up to 90% off): Buying spare EC2 capacity for a discount, capacity can be taken back anytime if AWS needs it
+EC2 Reserved Instances (up to 75% off): Reserve to use specific instance type in specific region for 1 or 3 years.
 Payment can be Full upfront, Partial upfront or Monthly
 EC2 Savings Plan: Commit to spend a fixed amount of $ per hour on compute for 1 or 3 years.
 Can change region, instance (flexible)
 AWS Batch: To run batch computing jobs that dont require user interaction.
 Can utilize Spot instances or On-Demand AWS Compute Optimizer: ML is used to suggest how to save money and improve performance, by analyzing previous usage history